Everything You Need To Know About Herniated Disc Treatment

 Diagnosis Of A Herniated Disc

-Fortunately, majority of herniated discs do not require any surgery.
-However, a very small percentage of people with herniated discs might experience severe low back pain, which considerably affects your daily routine.
+The majority of herniated discs can be managed without the need for surgery.
+Nevertheless, a small percentage of individuals with herniated discs may experience severe low back pain that significantly disrupts their daily lives.

 About Author: Dr. Scott Gray